-Our multifarious activities web together a rich and diverse network of individuals and organisations that share our commitment to making cultural production more sustainable, accessible, diverse and engaged.
+PSC’s multifarious activities web together a rich and diverse network of individuals and organisations that share its commitment to making cultural production more sustainable, accessible, diverse and engaged.

-As part of this we offer a range of technical and fabrication support services to artists, architects, designers, galleries and others.
-We provide skilled technicians to teach or work with artists in their studio, and fabricators who take on the complete fabrication of an artwork, large or small.
+As part of this it offers a range of technical and fabrication support services to artists, architects, designers, galleries and others.
+It provides skilled technicians to teach or work with artists in their studio, and fabricators who take on the complete fabrication of an artwork, large or small.

 www.pangaeasculptorscentre.com | Facebook / Instagram / Twitter @PangaeaCentre